ethereum/ethereum-org-website/src/content/eth2/index.md

 The first part of Eth2 to ship will be the beacon chain.
 It won't be fully operational right away because there won't be any shard chains, so there'll be nothing to keep in sync.
 Remember, the beacon chain's main role in Eth2 is making sure all the shards have the most up-to-date data.

-At first, the beacon chain will be responsible for registering validator stakes.
-In other words it will store the information of everyone staking their ETH to become an Eth2 validator.
+At first, the beacon chain will be responsible for registering validators and coordinating everyone's staked ETH.
 But that's about it.

-Once the beacon chain is live, you'll be able to stake your real ETH.
+In other words, once the beacon chain is live, you'll be able to stake your real ETH.
 However, staking in Phase 0 is a one-way transaction.
 You won't be able to withdraw your ETH until the shard chains are available in Phase 1.
 That's because staking in Phase 0 will be handled by a smart contract on mainnet (the Ethereum we use today).

 <Button to="/en/eth2/the-beacon-chain/">More on the beacon chain</Button>